JÜRGEN GRAF, A.K.A. MR. RIAS

 Grand Decoration of the Austrian Republic (Großes Ehrenzeichen of the Austrian Republic)

 US-Meritorious Honor Award

 Carl-Schurz-Medal for German-American activities

 German Philology TV Award

-Since his retirement member of the RIAS BERLIN COMMISSION;
+Since retirement, member of the RIAS Berlin Commission

 Involved in German-American organizations for more than 30 years: